marianosimone/take-a-look/quotes.md

 > We control our actions, but the consequences that flow from those actions are controlled by principles.

 Stephen R. Covey

+> Ability is what you're capable of doing.
+Motivation determines what you do.
+Attitude determines how well you do it

+Lou Holtz